 The impact of infectious diseases is not limited to resource-limited countries or communities.
 In the United States, sexually transmitted diseases cause 20 million new infections each year costing nearly $16 billion.
 Influenza and pneumonia account for approximately 54 thousand deaths, and more than 2 million drug resistant infections will occur in healthcare facilities resulting in 23 thousand deaths.
 Emerging and re-emerging infectious diseases such as West Nile, measles, Clostridium difficile, highly drug resistant Klebsiella, Pseudomonas, Acinetobacter, MRSA, MDR/XDR-TB, Aspergillus are major health challenges that require better diagnostics and new drugs.
 Furthermore, microbial threats from the nefarious release of biological agents are sobering reminders of our vulnerability and the need to develop new countermeasures.
 To combat these issues, we must expand the limits of our research horizon and translate the fruits these efforts to directly impact patient care and global public health.

 PHRI has made understanding and overcoming global infectious diseases its primary mission.
 For seven decades, PHRI has addressed the challenges posed by infectious diseases.
-Its 21 independent laboratories and 120+ staff scientists pursue a range of basic science and translational programs on bacteria, fungi and viruses, including studies of vaccine and therapeutic development, molecular and sera diagnostics, immunology, microbial genomics, molecular epidemiology, drug resistance, enzymology, genetic recombination and cell competence.
+Its 21 independent laboratories and 130+ scientists and support staff pursue a range of basic science and translational programs on bacteria, fungi and viruses, including studies of vaccine and therapeutic development, molecular and sera diagnostics, immunology, microbial genomics, molecular epidemiology, drug resistance, enzymology, genetic recombination and cell competence.